 Many people see this event as the symbolic end to the Space Race.

-Also, the two superpowers signed the 1972 Anti-Ballistic Missile Treaty, which sought to limit the deployment of anti-ballistic missile systems, and to cooperate in further on space exploration.
+Also, the two superpowers signed the 1972 Anti-Ballistic Missile Treaty, which restricted the deployment of anti-ballistic missile systems.

 The technologies developed during the Space Race have led to advances in fields such as medicine, telecommunications, remote sensing, weather forecasting, and global communications.

-However, even though the Space Race was over, the United States continued to develop their own Space Shuttle Program between 1981 to 2011.
+However, even though the Space Race was over, the United States continued to develop their own Space Shuttle Program between 1981 and 2011.